 NOTE – These three modes of collaboration can be generalized to a multilateral collaboration as explained in Appendix V.

-7.3 Where an ITU-T study group and an organization have a common interest in an area of work and have agreed that the prime responsibility falls to one of the two organizations, the liaison approach (see Appendix I) is well suited.
+7.3 A formal communication process can be established to provide authoritative information of one organization's dependencies on the other's work (see Appendix I).
+In addition, where an ITU-T study group and an organization have a common interest in an area of work and have agreed that the prime responsibility falls to one of the two organizations, the liaison approach (see Appendix I) is well suited.
 In this situation, the work is carried out in one organization and the other organization participates, as appropriate, using its liaison status.
 The result is published by one organization and is referenced, as needed, by the other organization (see [ITU-T A.5]).

 7.4 Collaboration by means of collaborative work is suited for situations where the work to be carried out is straight-forward and relatively non-controversial, and where there is sufficient common participation in the meetings of the two organizations to make the interchange highly effective.
 The work on resolving issues and developing one or more common documents is continually progressed in the successive meetings of the two groups.
 The normal approval processes of both ITU-T and the organization are synchronized until the eventual publication of common or technically-aligned texts (see clause 9).
 Appendix II details generic procedures when collaborative work is performed.